 Women's and Gender Studies (WGS) is one of the fastest growing fields in the U.S. Employers are looking for the skills you will develop.
-With a Women's and Gender Studies minor you will:
+With a Women's and Gender Studies major or minor you will:

 - Develop a multicultural lens that will help identify power, privilege and intersectionality.

 - Be well versed on contemporary social issues

 - Fine tune your research and writing capabilities